-Innovation in Evidence-based Teaching Methods & Instruction Created by FeedbackFruits
+Innovation in Evidence-based Teaching Methods and Instruction Created by FeedbackFruits

 A student spinoff company from Delft University of Technology creates an Education DoTank to develop plugins for the LMS.

 Quite often, universities are fertile grounds for innovative ideas to become reality.
 A fine example of this is FeedbackFruits, a spin-off from the Delft University of Technology in the Netherlands.
 Their focus was to find a way to leverage technology to enable teachers to create engaging learning activities.